raviteja-ganta/raviteja-ganta.github.io/_posts/2020-11-25-distilling-the-knowledge-in-a-neural-network.md

 So moral of story is..

 > Transforming input images greatly improves generalization.
-Transforming the targets has similarly large effect and if we can get soft targets from some where its much cheaper as we can get same peformance with smaller model
+Transforming the targets also has similarly large effect and if we can get soft targets from some where its much cheaper as we can get same peformance with smaller model

 References:

 1) Hinton, Geoffrey, Oriol Vinyals, and Jeff Dean.
 “Distilling the knowledge in a neural network.”

-2) Knowledge dsitillation by intellabs
+2) Knowledge dsitillation by intellabs.